 In our “Seniorly Conversations” video series, Seniorly Founder & CEO Arthur Bretschneider discusses the differences between independent living and assisted living communities.

 This video provides comprehensive information on the types of communities available so that your family can have all the resources they need to make an informed decision when it comes time to choose a senior home they will love.

 From assisted living services to an independent senior living community, your loved one will have everything they need to make an informed decision.

 “While statistics say that people over 65 want to age in their own homes, the reality is that as people age, their health conditions change, and sometimes so do their preferences,” says Bretschneider.

-Maybe you want to be more socially connected and get involved in community activities.
-Maybe you want to be closer to family or spend less money on in-home caregiving services.
 Whatever the reason, moving into an elder care community can offer a range of benefits for people hoping to remain happy and engaged as they age.
+Not to mention, by finding a community that meets your needs, you'll be one step closer to living your best life.